Chart Color Schemes

 Singleton Surrounds features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 80.7% of all households, including 39.6% couples with children, 32.0% couples without children, and 8.2% single parent families.
-Non-family households account for the remaining 19.3%, with lone person households at 17.5% and group households comprising 1.8%.
+Non-family households comprise the remaining 19.3%, with lone person households at 17.5% and group households at 1.8%.
 The median household size is 2.8 people, larger than the Rest of NSW average of 2.6.

 Frequently Asked Questions - Households